Expectations of Students, Faculty, and Staff

-- Students: During quarantine, residential students will relocate to a temporary housing assignment for a minimum of seven days while commuter students will quarantine at home.
-Students should test with a rapid test twice a week while in quarantine and must provide proof of a negative PCR test upon returning to campus.
+- Residential students will relocate to a temporary housing assignment for a specified number of days while commuter students will remain isolated at home.
+Students must provide proof of a negative rapid test prior to release from isolation.

-- Employees: Employees are required to stay away from campus for a minimum of seven days.
-Upon returning to campus, employees must provide proof of a negative PCR test.
+- Employees are required to stay away from campus for a specified number of days.
+Upon returning to campus employees must provide proof of a negative PCR test.

 Is hand hygiene important in reducing the spread of COVID-19?